zsparal/api-documentation/source/integration-partners/getting-started.rst

 Questions?
 ----------
-Please reach out to us at support@mollie.com.
+Reach out to us at support@mollie.com.
 We are happy to help!